Seb-Park/Pokedex-Mobile/dex_mobile/README.md

 # dex_mobile

-Mobile Pokédex with 151 original Kanto critters
+A Mobile Pokédex that contains info on the 151 originals.

 ## Getting Started